farcasterxyz/protocol/README.md

 ```

 ### 4.2.3 Deletes
+A delete instructs the set to remove a previously created cast.
+It is a type of soft delete where the content of the message is removed but its hash is retained forever.
+A user who has a copy of the deleted message can prove that the message was posted at some point by the author.

-A delete is a message that instructs the set to remove a previously created cast.
-The message must contain the hash of the cast being removed and omit all the other properties.
-The set can then remove the cast and its contents permanetly from the network, which is desirable from a user perspective.
+The delete message must contain the hash of the cast being removed and omit all the other properties.
+The set can then remove the cast and its contents from the network, which is desirable from a user perspective.
 The set ensures that the delete message does not reference itself, and that it is only applied as a remove operation if it has a timestamp higher than that of the message it references.

 ```ts
 type CastDeleteBody = {